 Power Trail Segments Starting at the North End Near Edora Park:

 The section beginning where the trail connects to the south side of EPIC north to the Spring Creek Trail is about ¼ mile in length.
-A new easement from the Union Pacific Railroad was obtained in 2006 that will allow for this connection.
-Construction is planned for 2013.
+Construction is planned in conjunction with the replacement of the Riverside Avenue road bridge in 2015.

 The section from Harmony Road south to Trilby Road requires an underpass at Keenland Road.
 Fencing the trail from the tracks will block east/west access between neighborhoods and prevent any access to the trail from east of the tracks.
 The underpass at Keenland Road is in the design stage with construction planned once the railroad easement is obtained.
 The fencing and construction of the concrete trail south of Keenland to Trilby Road was completed in 2010.